 You can expect a major drop in testosterone levels in the short-term, a drop in testicle size in the long-term, and a long, frustrating, low-energy road to recovery after you stop taking Winstrol.

 If you search for “Winstrol side effects” online, you’ll often see people claim that Winstrol makes their joints feel achy, sore, and stiff.

 As you know, Winstrol causes little to no water retention, which makes you look leaner and more “full” and “dry.”
 You’ll often hear bodybuilders make the apocryphal claim that Winstrol does this by “pulling water out of your joints.”

 Although Winstrol doesn’t cause significant water retention like other steroids, it doesn’t dehydrate you or pull water out of your joints or any other part of your body.

 There are two more likely explanations of why bodybuilders complain of joint pain when taking Winstrol:

 - They read it online, assumed it would happen to them, and then experienced joint pain thanks to the nocebo effect or blamed any joint pain they actually did experience on Winstrol.

-- They were training harder, more often, and with more volume, which they were able to do thanks to taking Winstrol.
+- They were training harder, more often, and with more volume, which are some of the Winstrol benefits.
 Their joints started feeling sore thanks to the significant uptick in training volume and intensity, not the Winstrol.